Children and Youth

 Our curriculum for children and youth comes from the themes of World Religions, our Jewish and Christian heritage, our UU identity and how these have informed our liberal religious faith.

-In the newsletter and each Sunday in the Order of Service, a short description of the children/youth’s Religious Exploration classes are shared.
+In the newsletter and each Sunday in the Order of Service, a short description of the children/youth’s Religious Education classes are shared.

-At any time you have questions or are interested in more information about the Religious Exploration program, please feel free to contact the Director of Lifespan Religious Exploration.
+At any time you have questions or are interested in more information about the Religious Education program, please feel free to contact the Director of Lifespan Religious Education.

 What Happens on Sundays?

 All children/youth through 7th grade begin their time in the service with their families.
-During the service, children/youth will be called to the front of the sanctuary to participate in a question that pertains to our Religious Exploration (RE) programming.
-A Love Arch down the center isle will be created and all children/youth exit to the RE classes.
+During the service, children/youth will be called to the front of the sanctuary to participate in a question that pertains to our Lifespan Religious Education (LRE) programming.
+A Love Arch down the center isle will be created and all children/youth exit to the LRE classes.
 Preschool-7th grade will sing hymns together and proceed to their individual classes.

 While in the sanctuary when we do not have the tables with activities, activity bags for the children are available at the greeter table in the foyer.
 Alternatively, parents can move to the Cozy Corner with their children where all can see and hear the service via TV.
 The service can also be heard in the nursery, if extra wiggle time is needed for any age!